 > # Author DataFlair > s = c("aa", "bb", "cc", "dd", "ee") > s[c(2,3,3)]

 To produce a vector slice between two indexes, we can use the colon operator “:“.
 This is convenient for situations involving large vectors.

 > # Author DataFlair > s = c("aa", "bb", "cc", "dd", "ee") > s[1:3]

 5.7 Out-of-order Indexes

 The index vector can even be out-of-order.
 Here is a vector slice with the order of first and second members reversed.

-Now we can name the first member as First, and the second as Last.
+We then name the first vector member as “First” and second member as “Second”

-Then we can retrieve the first member by its name.
+We retrieve the first member by its name as follows: